Essentials of A Dairy Farming Business Plan

 You will also have to take into consideration the breed of your cattle and know its nutritional needs.
 On average, every cow and buffalo will have to consume at least five litres of water, in order to produce a litre of milk.
 Taking all this into consideration, look at how you can manage to acquire the amount of food and water you will require.
 This will also depend on how many animals you decide to keep on your farm.
 Get in touch with local institutions that can help you through the process.

 With all the cattle and the breeding, there is obviously going to be a lot of waste to manage.
-Before things go unhygienic and haywire, create a waste management plan.
+Before things go unhygienic and haywire, create a waste management plan as a part of the dairy farming business plan.
 You can use manure as a resource for your farm and other purposes.
 For disease-free cattle, keep yourself updated with the cattle vaccinations.
 So getting your cattle vaccinated from time to time should also be on priority so as to keep them healthy and fit.

 You must think of housing and infrastructure before you procure the animals.
 Elevated land prevents stagnation of water and waste on your dairy farm.
 Ensure that the foundation soils are not heavily dehydrated since they become prone to cracks during the summers when the weather is sunny and dry.
 Allow platforms, and gutters within the shed to soak direct sunlight.
 It should also have maximum protection from overly hot or cold winds.
 You will have to take all these into consideration and build a durable shed for your animals.
 It is important that your animals remain safe from hazards and wild animals.
 As far as personal space is concerned, each animal should be provided with an area measuring 40 sq ft internally (inside the shed) and 80 sq ft externally (outside the shed).

 Let your animals breathe!
 There should be sufficient ventilation, which is an inward flow of clean and fresh air and outward flow of breathed out air.
 Apart from the housing for your animals, you will also need separate rooms for other things.
 They are to be used for storing implements, storing milk, maintaining an office, etc. Ensure that your land has a bore well, which can fill up a large-sized water tank within an hour.
 In fact, the water tank should be able to store at least 2,000 litres of water.
-Plan out the Infrastructure you will require, including the outdoor and indoor areas.
+Plan out the Infrastructure you will require in the dairy farming business plan, including the outdoor and indoor areas.

 Develop a well-designed marketing plan.
 Describe your target market, including market demographics, market growth and trends.
 Include a table that shows a market forecast.
 If you’re starting with just a few animals, talk to nearby dairy farmers for advice on selling to local stores and individuals.
 If you have a slightly larger herd, you can get a more stable income by selling the milk to a company that will handle distribution.
 Make sure that there is a co-op, shop, school, or even a processor in the vicinity as they are likely to buy your milk.
 Describe the nature of your industry and the competition you have, by carrying out a SWOT analysis, which includes strengths, weaknesses, opportunities and threats that you face.
 For a stable income, It is better to have tie-ups and contracts rather than having to sell milk every day.